tboox/tboox.github.io/_posts/xmake/2022-11-08-xmake-update-v2.7.3.markdown

 add_cxxflags("-stdlib=libc++", {tools = "gcc"})
 ```

-! > Not just compile flags, but also for link flags such as add_ldflags, which also work.
+Note: Not just compile flags, but also for link flags such as add_ldflags, which also work.

 ### renderdoc debugger support